-We have produced these videos so that British Sign Language (BSL) users can find out more about the First Minister’s Advisory Group on Human Rights Leadership and how to get involved in our work.
+We have produced these videos so that British Sign Language (BSL) users can find out more about the First Minister’s Advisory Group on Human Rights Leadership.

-We will publish all the latest news from the First Minister’s Advisory Group on Human Rights Leadership here on this website, via our Twitter feed and on our Facebook page:
+We published all the latest news from the First Minister’s Advisory Group on Human Rights Leadership here on this website, via our Twitter feed and on our Facebook page:

 If you have any questions about any of our work

 Our recommendations have been informed by our consultations with a wide range of duty bearers (eg public authorities), civil society representatives and those with lived experience of human rights issues in Scotland.

 Evidence from previous studies and participative processes has also played a key role.